ppy/osu-wiki/wiki/Tournaments/OFFC/cirno/en.md

 | Top three teams | Corresponding KanonBot badge for each team member |
 | All players | Title in OFFC official QQ group, animated profile banners (team customized) |

-Apart from prizes above, the following players chosen by members in the OFFC official QQ group would also be awarded with:
+Apart from the prizes above, the following players as chosen by the members of the official OFFC QQ group will also be awarded with:

 | Player | Prize |
 | :-: | :-- |